 "The Planned Unit Development and the Declaration of Protective Covenants, Conditions and Restrictions of the Cotton Ranch," (hereafter referred to as the Covenants) provide for the establishment of a single Design Review Committee to adopt and establish written Design Guidelines.

 1.4.2 The Design Review Committee

-A group of three (3) persons shall be responsible for the administration and implementation of the Protective Covenants and the Design Guidelines.
-In addition, there will be two alternates who are kept informed and copied on all DRC issues.
+A group of five (5) persons shall be responsible for the administration and implementation of the Protective Covenants and the Design Guidelines.

 1.4.3 Selection of Members